Pacifest/Advertisement_Bot/README.md

 discord server: http://www.eternaladmin.ml/
 github: https://github.com/Pacifest
 =-----------------------------------=
---\\]]
+(Might release the version that flings & crashes later lol) --\\]]
 _G.BotMessages = {'Oven is bad! - D00M ','"im always better than the other kids botting" 🤓'} -- You can edit these by creating an enclosed ' ' and putting a coma for a new message loadstring(game:HttpGet("https://raw.githubusercontent.com/Pacifest/Advertisement_Bot/main/Source"))()